nextgis/docs_ngmobile/source/share.rst

    Layers tree.

-The window with recorded tracks will open.
-Tracks will be divided by cession if a few tracks have been recorded in a one day.
-If one of the tracks was recorded in a few days then a recorded track will be splitted up to pieces by days when record was made :numref:`ngmobile_tracks_list_gpx_pic`.
+Tracks control panel will open.
+If a few tracks have been recorded on same day, these tracks are grouped by sessions.
+If track recording continued for a few days, this track is split up into few parts corresponding to the number of days.

 .. figure:: _static/tracks_list_gpx.png
    :name: ngmobile_tracks_list_gpx_pic
    :align: center
    :height: 10cm

-   Recorded tracks list.
+   List of recorded tracks.

-Choose a desired track from the list of recorded tracks by setting flag in the checkbox.
-In the result, buttons on the top toolbar will be active.
-Choose the button with icon of three points.
-Select "Share" :numref:`ngmobile_tracks_list_and_menus_pic`.
+Select tracks you want to export.
+Buttons in Top toolbar will become active.
+Open contextual menu and select "Share" item :numref:`ngmobile_tracks_list_and_menus_pic`.

 .. figure:: _static/tracks_list_and_menus.png
    :name: ngmobile_tracks_list_and_menus_pic
    :align: center
    :height: 10cm

-   List of recorded tracks menu activation.
+   Tracks control panel contextual menu.